Archives

 I have to admit that with all of the negative and skeptical press Final Fantasy XI has received ever since being announced at Square’s infamous Yokohama Millennium Conference in January 2000, along with the fact that I didn’t consider myself a fan of Naoshi Mizuta, whose score of Parasite Eve II was a truly monotonous… Read More »

 Despite the lack of interest in Final Fantasy XI Online, it doesn’t mean there should be a lack of interest in the soundtrack as well.
-Not much was known at all about the score to Squaresoft’s first online game other than that Nobou Uematsu would return; as well, Yasunori Mitsuda had been asked to contribute,… Read More »
+Not much was known at all about the score to Squaresoft’s first online game other than that Nobuo Uematsu would return; Yasunori Mitsuda had been asked to contribute, as well.… Read More »

 2002-06-23